Effect of antibiotics. Antibiotics - benefits and harms, side effects, consequences of use. The effect of antibiotics on the human body and child

 • postoperative complications.

-• the dosage is observed (the liver is not overloaded);
+• the dosage was observed (the liver was not overloaded);

-• the disease is not viral (viruses are not treated with antibiotics).
+• the disease is not viral (viruses cannot be treated with antibiotics).

-Thanks to antibiotics, you will be cured of diseases, raise your immunity.
+Thanks to antibiotics, you will be cured of diseases and boost your immunity.

 We are surrounded by bacteria.
-The use of antibiotics takes a toll on them, but it also takes a toll on your own body.
+The use of antibiotics causes a blow to them, but their own body is also under attack.
 Therefore, the harm of antibiotics has been identified, which sometimes exceeds the benefits.

-Before you start taking medication, find out how bad antibiotics are for you.
+Before you start taking medications, find out why antibiotics are harmful to you.

 Destruction of bacteria

-The original antibiotics are close to the microflora of the body, therefore they destroyed only harmful bacteria.
-The current generation of antibiotics is synthesized, so they are characterized not by selective (selective), but by total (complete) destruction of bacteria inside the body, including beneficial ones.
+The original antibiotics were close to the microflora of the body, so they destroyed exclusively harmful bacteria.
+The current generation of antibiotics is synthesized, so they are characterized not by selective, but by total (complete) destruction of bacteria inside the body, including beneficial ones.

 Adaptation

 Pathogenic bacteria are predisposed to adapt to antibiotics.
-Therefore, every 2-3 months a new form drugs that can destroy pathogenic flora.
+Therefore, every 2-3 months it is released new form drugs that can destroy pathogenic flora.

-Beneficial microflora recovers more slowly than pathogenic ones.
-Therefore, the harm of antibiotics for the body manifests itself as follows: we destroy bacteria, depriving the body of immunity due to the slow restoration of intestinal microflora.
+Beneficial microflora is restored more slowly than pathogenic ones.
+Therefore, the harm of antibiotics to the body manifests itself as follows: we destroy bacteria, depriving the body of immunity due to the slow restoration of intestinal microflora.

 Pregnancy

-During the period 1 and 2 trimesters, taking antibiotics is contraindicated - toxic effects will provoke malformations in the development of the fetus.
-The only exception is a doctor's prescription, which takes into account the harm of antibiotics during pregnancy, and strict control.
+During the 1st and 2nd trimesters, taking antibiotics is contraindicated - toxic effects will provoke defects in the development of the fetus.
+The only exception is a doctor’s prescription, which takes into account the harm of antibiotics during pregnancy, and strict monitoring.

 Impact on children

-Infants are exposed to the toxic effects of drugs, so during the period breastfeeding antibiotics harm children.
-The uncontrolled use of drugs by children leads to weakened immunity, health problems and the likelihood of serious illnesses.
+Infants are exposed to the toxic effects of drugs, so during breastfeeding Antibiotics harm children.
+Uncontrolled use of medications by children leads to weakened immunity, health problems and the likelihood of serious illnesses.
 Therefore, pediatricians can prescribe antibiotics to children if necessary.

-The harm of taking antibiotics is reflected in the gastrointestinal tract.
-The mucous membranes of the stomach are irritated, an exacerbation of an ulcer or a pre-ulcerative condition is provoked, the balance of microflora in the intestine is disturbed along with the work of the liver, kidneys with gallbladder.
-Watch the reactions of the body - some people are prone to individual intolerance to the components.
+The harm of taking antibiotics affects the gastrointestinal tract.
+The mucous membranes of the stomach are irritated, exacerbation of an ulcer or pre-ulcerative condition is provoked, the balance of microflora in the intestines is disrupted along with the functioning of the liver, kidneys and gallbladder.
+Monitor your body's reactions - some people are prone to individual intolerance to components.

 Allergic reaction